gsotirchos/benchmarking_planners/README.md

 The following instructions have been tested on **Ubuntu 20.04**.
 Similar instructions should work for other Linux distributions.

- 1. Install dependencies
+ 1. Install dependencies:

-    - Required packages:
+    - Required packages

       ``` bash
       sudo apt update